Research Innovations, Inc. Expands to San Antonio, Texas with Opening of New Office

 "The decision to expand RII's presence into the San Antonio area was a necessary step in the company's strategic growth plan," said Rich Briggs, Founder and CTO of RII.
 "We have a strong focus on customer success, and we're committed to our customers in the broader information and cyber operations space, many of which are located in or near San Antonio.
 We want to better serve those customers and leverage the technology talent pool in the area."

-The new office, conveniently located at Callahan and I-10, makes RII more accessible for current customers in San Antonio, and creates opportunities for the company to bring innovative solutions to new customers in the area and in Austin.
+The new office, conveniently located at Callaghan and I-10, makes RII more accessible for current customers in San Antonio, and creates opportunities for the company to bring innovative solutions to new customers in the area and in Austin.
 In addition, having an office in San Antonio allows RII to recruit from local universities and access diverse talent that will help meet the needs of RII's expanding customer community.

 "RII is excited to have a presence in San Antonio and we look forward to building relationships that will enable us to partner with and support the San Antonio community," said John Hollenbeck, San Antonio Site Lead and Cyber Special Projects Lead at RII.
 "We have a strong internship program for students, job opportunities for transitioning veterans, and we are always looking to hire new talent as the company grows."